 I do a two-part brush cleaning; I use a spray-on my brushes daily after using them.
 I use IT Brush Bath daily after using my brushes.
 It is easy to do, after using you spray the bristles and gently rub them on a towel to remove the product from the bristles.

 Although this spray is extremely helpful makeup still finds a way up into the bristles, so I still do a deep clean of my brushes every couple of weeks.
 I soak them in Monat’s Black Shampoo.
 This is a gentle clarifying shampoo that is naturally based.
 It will gently remove makeup that has built up within the bristles of your makeup brushes.
-I have a video below of the process I use to clean my brushes with our Black Shampoo.

 I know a lot of people that use silicone brush pads and love them!
 I have not used them yet but may in the future.
 They are a great idea!
 Please let me know down in the comments if you use them and if you have a favorite one!